Environment

 Actions and resources related to water and marine resources E3-2

 On the Norðurál site, there are oil separators and sand traps where applicable that clean surface water which flows to the sea.
 The total flow of surface water and wastewater to the sea is not measured, but quarterly measurements are made of the concentration of substances in outlets from Norðurál’s site.
-An analysis of oils in cooling water from rectifiers and the casthouse is carried out twice per year.
+An analysis of oils in cooling water from rectifiers and the casthouse is conducted twice per year.

 Targets related to water and marine resources E3-3

 Norðurál monitors water consumption in its systems and has defined warnings on responses if deviations from abnormal use occur.
-Water consumption is generally fairly stable between years, as can be seen in the company’s green accounting.
+Water consumption is generally stable between years, as can be seen in the company’s green accounting.
 Norðurál’s objectives are that all measurements of sewage, fresh water and sea water are always within defined reference limits to protect the ecosystem.
-If deviations occur, they are recorded in a feedback system, a root cause analysis is carried out and preventive measures are implemented to prevent recurrence.
+If deviations occur, they are recorded in a feedback system, a root cause analysis is conducted and preventive measures are implemented to prevent recurrence.

 Water consumption E3-4

 Water supplied to Norðurál comes from the Tunga and Hlíðarfótur springs in Svínadalur valley.
-Fresh water consumption in 2024 amounted to approximately 171,117 m3.
-Thereof, potable water accounted for 68,447 m3 and water used for production was 102,670 m3.
+Fresh water consumption in 2025 amounted to approximately 179,505 m3.
+Thereof, potable water accounted for 71,802 m3 and water used for production was 107,703 m3.
 The rectifier cooling system uses about 7,884,000 m3 of sea water each year.

-- Circulated seawater in the rectifier cooling system is by far the largest part of water consumption
+• Circulated seawater in the rectifier cooling system is by far the largest part of water consumption

 Norðurál actively participates in coordinated environmental monitoring at Grundartangi to monitor the impact of industrial activities on the area’s biota and ecosystem.
-The monitoring is carried out according to an environmental monitoring plan approved by the Icelandic Environment and Energy Agency and valid until 2028.
+The monitoring is conducted according to an environmental monitoring plan approved by the Icelandic Environment and Energy Agency and valid until 2028.
 The main results show that the impact of industrial activities at Grundartangi on the area’s biota is small and generally within the limits set in the operating permits.

 The environmental monitoring is a collaborative project between Norðurál Grundartangi ehf., Elkem Ísland ehf. and Alur Aluminum and is based on a risk assessment with the involvement of stakeholders and experts in the field.
 Its aim is to assess the actual impact of industrial activities on the natural environment and ensure that operations are in accordance with nature and the local community.